 Frequency of Bacterial Occurrence

-Tables 4 shows the frequency of bacteria isolated from the pregnant women.
+Table 4 shows the frequency of bacteria isolated from the pregnant women.
 E. coli was the most occurring bacteria (55%) and Proteus sp. the least occurring (5%) bacteria isolated from the pregnant women at Ujeolen Health Centre, while E. coli was the most occurring (45.5%) and Klebsiella sp. the least occurring (18.2%) bacteria isolated from the pregnant women at Ihumudumu Health Centres.

 Table 4: Frequency of occurrence of bacterial Isolates from urine samples of pregnant women attending antenatal care in Ujeolen and Ihumudumu Health Centres, Ekpoma